pay-theory/payment-components/src/DEVREADME.md

 //Amount passed in is in cents const AMOUNT = 1000

-// optionally provide details about the buyer const SHIPPING_DETAILS = {
+// optionally provide details about the customer const CUSTOMER_INFO = {
     "first_name": "Some",
     "last_name": "Body",
     "email": "somebody@gmail.com",